ztec/TransilienServices/README.md

 Transilien Service
 ==================

-This is a project test for some formations.
+This is a project test for some training sessions.
 It cannot be used as is for now.

 Please be patient before a stable release (maybe in few weeks, who knows)